raulcanales/sonarcloud-github-action-sample/README.md

 * See the [branch `maven`](https://github.com/simonbrandhof/sonarcloud-github-action-sample/tree/maven) for Maven projects
 * See the [branch `gradle`](https://github.com/simonbrandhof/sonarcloud-github-action-sample/tree/gradle) for Gradle projects
 * See the [branch `master`](https://github.com/simonbrandhof/sonarcloud-github-action-sample/tree/master) for others (PHP, Python, Javascript, Typescript, ...).
   The [SonarCloud GitHub Actions](https://github.com/sonarsource/sonarcloud-github-action) is being used to install and run the sonar-scanner-cli.
+  Analysis parameters are set in the file `./sonar-project.properties`.